zalando-incubator/graphql-jit/README.md

     so this option should only be set to true if there are strong assurances that the values are valid.
   - `customSerializers` {Object as Map, default: {}} - Replace serializer functions for specific types.
 Can be used as a safer alternative for overly expensive serializers
-  - `customJSONSerializer` {boolean, default: false} - Whether to produce also a JSON serializer function using `fast-json-stringify`.
+  - `customJSONSerializer` {function, default: undefined} - A function to be called with [`CompilationContext`](https://github.com/zalando-incubator/graphql-jit/blob/master/src/execution.ts#L87) to produce also a JSON serializer function.
 The default stringifier function is `JSON.stringify`

 #### compiledQuery.compiled(root: any, context: any, variables: Maybe<{ [key: string]: any }>)